Strong Numerical Methods of Orders 2.0, 2.5, and 3.0 for Ito Stochastic Differential Equations Based on the Unified Stochastic Taylor Expansions and Multiple Fourier-Legendre Series: Introduction

-Note that the method of generalized repeated Fourier series as well as the Milstein approach \cite{Mi2} lead to iterated application of the operation of limit transition.
-As mentioned above, this problem appears for triple stochastic integrals ($i_1, i_2, i_3=1,\ldots,m$) or even for some double stochastic integrals in the case, when $\psi_1(\tau),$ $\psi_2(\tau)\not\equiv 1$ ($i_1, i_2=1,\ldots,m$) \cite{kuz1997}, \cite{kuz1997a} (see also \cite{2017}-\cite{2013}).
+Note that the method of generalized iterated Fourier series as well as the Milstein approach \cite{Mi2} lead to iterated application of the operation of limit transition.
+This problem appears for triple stochastic integrals ($i_1, i_2, i_3=1,\ldots,m$) or even for some double stochastic integrals in the case, when $\psi_1(\tau),$ $\psi_2(\tau)\not\equiv 1$ ($i_1, i_2=1,\ldots,m$) \cite{kuz1997}, \cite{kuz1997a} (also see \cite{2017}-\cite{2013}).

-The mentioned problem (iterated application of the operation of limit transition) not appears in the method, which is considered for (\ref{ito}) in the theorem 1 (see below) \cite{2006}, \cite{2017}-\cite{2013}, \cite{5-002}-\cite{5-011}.
-The idea of this method is as follows: the iterated Ito stochastic integral (\ref{ito}) of multiplicity $k$ is represented as a multiple stochastic integral from the certain discontinuous non-random function of $k$ variables, defined on the hypercube $[t, T]^k$, where $[t, T]$ is an interval of integration of iterated Ito stochastic integral (\ref{ito}).
-Then, the indicated non-random function is expanded in the hypercube into the generalized multiple Fourier series converging in the mean-square sense in the space $L_2([t,T]^k)$.
-After a number of nontrivial transformations we come (see the theorem 1 below) to the mean-square convergening expansion of iterated Ito stochastic integral (\ref{ito}) into the multiple series in terms of products of standard Gaussian random variables.
-The coefficients of this series are the coefficients of generalized multiple Fourier series for the mentioned non-random function of several variables, which can be calculated using the explicit formula regardless of multiplicity $k$ of iterated Ito stochastic integral (\ref{ito}).
-Hereinafter, this method referred to as the method of generalized multiple Fourier series.
+The mentioned problem (iterated application of the operation of limit transition) not appears in the method, which is considered for (\ref{ito}) in Theorems 1, 2 (see below) \cite{2006}, \cite{2017}-\cite{2013}, \cite{5-002}-\cite{2018aaa}.
+The idea of this method is as follows: the iterated Ito stochastic integral (\ref{ito}) of multiplicity $k$ is represented as the multiple stochastic integral from the certain discontinuous non-random function of $k$ variables defined on the hypercube $[t, T]^k$, where $[t, T]$ is the interval of integration of the iterated Ito stochastic integral (\ref{ito}).
+Then, the indicated non-random function of $k$ variables is expanded in the hypercube into the generalized multiple Fourier series converging in the mean-square sense in the space $L_2([t,T]^k)$.
+After a number of nontrivial transformations we come (see Theorems 1, 2 below) to the mean-square converging expansion of the iterated Ito stochastic integral (\ref{ito}) into the multiple series in terms of products of standard Gaussian random variables.
+The coefficients of this series are the coefficients of generalized multiple Fourier series for the mentioned non-random function of $k$ variables, which can be calculated using the explicit formula regardless of the multiplicity $k$ of the iterated Ito stochastic integral (\ref{ito}).
+Hereinafter, this method is referred to as the method of generalized multiple Fourier series.

 Thus, we obtain the following useful possibilities of the method of generalized multiple Fourier series.